Raihan Rafi

 Raihan Rafi (রায়হান রাফি) is a Bangladeshi film director, screenwriter and producer.
 He is best known for his directorial debut, Poramon 2 (2018) produced by Abdul Aziz and under the banner of Jaaz Multimedia.
 The film won awards in three categories at Meril Prothom Alo Awards for Best Actor, Best Actress, and Best Singer.

-He won Blender's Choice The Daily Star Awards for Best Screenwriter for the film Khachar Bhitor Ochin Pakhi (2021) released on streaming platform Chorki.
+He won Blender's Choice The Daily Star Awards for Best Screenwriter for the film Khachar Bhitor Ochin Pakhi (2021) released on streaming platform Chorki and in 2026, he won the 2023 48th Bangladesh National Film Awards for Best Screenplay Writer in the film Surongo (2023), he received the award jointly with Nazim Ud Daula.

 Career

 He began his film career in 2018 with Poramon2 and Dahan.
 In 2021, his first web film, Janowar, was released.
+Many of his works fall into the same continuity, which has been called the "Raihan Rafi Cinematic Universe".